lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

-This Session will cover different deployment patterns for Power BI Service based on distinctive organizational needs.
+This Section will cover different deployment patterns for Power BI Service based on distinctive organizational needs.

 # Personal BI
 ## Where does this pattern apply?